 In the presence of an Ag(II) species (from silver nitrate and ammonium persulfate in TFA), tert-butyl radicals are generated.
 With quinoline, the 2-tert-butyl substituted derivative is formed in high yield: Tetrahedron, 46, 2525 (1990), whereas for most other carboxylic acids, both 2- and 4-substitution usually occur.

 Harmful if swallowed.
-Harmful in contact with skin.
+Toxic in contact with skin.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.

 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
 Wear protective gloves/protective clothing/eye protection/face protection.
 IF SWALLOWED: Call a POISON CENTER or doctor/physician if you feel unwell.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Immediately call a POISON CENTER or doctor/physician.
 Rinse mouth.
 Wash contaminated clothing before reuse.
 Dispose of contents/ container to an approved waste disposal plant